romanovichim/TonFunClessons_Eng/4lesson/forthlesson.md

 - c7 tuple - "temporary data" in the control register c7;
 - gas limit integer - gas limit (to understand the concept of gas, I advise you to first read about it in [Ethereum](https://ethereum.org/en/developers/docs/gas/));

 > In simple words, gas measures the amount of computational effort required to perform certain operations on the network.
-And you can read in detail [here] (https://ton.org/docs/#/smart-contracts/fees).
-Well, in full detail [here in Appendix A] (https://ton-blockchain.github.io/docs/tvm.pdf).
+And you can read in detail [here](https://ton.org/docs/#/smart-contracts/fees).
+Well, in full detail [here in Appendix A](https://ton-blockchain.github.io/docs/tvm.pdf).

 > Stack - a list of elements organized according to the LIFO principle (English last in - first out, "last in - first out").
 The stack is well written in [wikipedia](https://ru.wikipedia.org/wiki/%D0%A1%D1%82%D0%B5%D0%BA).

-More about registers c4 and c7 [here] (https://ton-blockchain.github.io/docs/tvm.pdf) in 1.3.1
+More about registers c4 and c7 [here](https://ton-blockchain.github.io/docs/tvm.pdf) in 1.3.1

 ##### Test function